 Law Access provides statewide legal services to New Mexico households with income of 200 percent or less of federal poverty guidelines.

 New Mexico Center on Law and Poverty is dedicated to advancing economic and social justice through education, advocacy and litigation.
-We work with low-income New Mexicans to improve living conditions, increase opportunities and protect the rights of people living in povert
+We work with low-income New Mexicans to improve living conditions, increase opportunities and protect the rights of people living in poverty

 Central New Mexico Community College CNMCC provide a variety of services for returning citizens including halfway housing, recovery programs, educational opportunities, tattoo removal, and therapy.